nigelhorne/ged2site/README.md

 - static-site is static HTML (no CGI),
 - dynamic-site is a [VWF](//github.com/nigelhorne/vwf) based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.
-This allows for better SEO and a seemless experience on mobile as well as desktops in a multi-lingual environment.
+This allows for better SEO and a seamless experience on mobile as well as desktops in a multi-lingual environment.
 This is much more easily customisable by you to create the look and feel of the website that you want.
 The dynamic site contains more data visualisation such as trend analysis, time-lapse views and heatmaps in a visually appealing way.

+## How to Use Ged2site

+To generate your family tree website, run the following command:

+    ged2site -cFdh 'Your Name' gedfile.ged

+This will create two website versions in separate folders:

+* static-site – A simple, no-frills HTML website that works without CGI.
+* dynamic-site – A more advanced website powered by [VWF](https://github.com/nigelhorne/vwf).

+What’s the Difference?
+* Static Site:
++ Basic HTML, easy to use, no extra setup required.
+* Dynamic Site:
++ Supports multiple languages.
++ Adapts content for mobile, web, and search engines.
++ Improves SEO and user experience.
++ Easier to customize for a unique look and feel.
++ Includes data visualizations like trend analysis, time-lapse views, and heatmaps.

+If you want a flexible, visually rich, and customizable family tree website, the dynamic site is the better option.

+## Publishing Your Site

 If you use the static site, copy files in the static-site directory to your web server.

-If you decide to use the dynamic site first create a $hostname.com file in the conf directory (use default as a template), then modify the contents of the template tree so that the site looks as you want it.
+If you decide to use the dynamic site, first create a $hostname.com file in the conf directory (use default as a template), then modify the contents of the template tree so that the site looks as you want it.
 The configuration file can be in any number of formats including INI and XML.

     root_dir: /full/path/to/website directory